axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-statistic-list/index.rst

 One way to consume statistics is through your personal dashboard (see :ref:`dashboard`).
-If you need a deeper insight in what is going on, the :guilabel:`Full Statistics` page provides you with the perfect toolset.
-You can consume statistics and charts here at one glance and have the chance to setup your own statistics.
+If you need a deeper insight in what is going on, the **Full Statistics** page provides you with the perfect toolset.
+You can consume statistics and charts here at one glance and have the chance to set up your own statistics.
 You can reach the page by using the **Statistics** link in the Axon Ivy Portal menu or by using the :guilabel:`Show all charts`  quick link in the statistics section of your dashboard.